$ oc project openshift-infra

 If persistent storage was used to deploy OpenShift Container Platform metrics, then you must create a persistent volume (PV) for the new Cassandra pod to use before you can scale out the number of OpenShift Container Platform metrics Cassandra pods.
 However, if Cassandra was deployed with dynamically provisioned PVs, then this step is not necessary.

 The Cassandra nodes use persistent storage, therefore scaling up or down is not possible with replication controllers.

 Scaling a Cassandra cluster requires you to use the

 hawkular-cassandra-node template.
 By default, the Cassandra cluster is a single-node cluster.

-To scale out the number of OpenShift Container Platform metrics hawkular pods to two replicas, run:
+To scale up the number of OpenShift Container Platform metrics hawkular pods to two replicas, run:

 # oc scale -n openshift-infra --replicas=2 rc hawkular-metrics

-If you add a new node to a Cassandra cluster, the data stored in the cluster rebalances across the cluster.
-The same thing happens If you remove a node from the Cluster.
+If you add a new node to or remove an existing node from a Cassandra cluster, the data stored in the cluster rebalances across the cluster.